 In Microsoft Stream, you can use channels and groups to organize and grant permission to your videos.
-This article gives you an overview of groups and channels and when to use them.

 Office 365 Groups